Valladolid: High-speed rail

 Valladolid-Campo Grande railway station is integrated into the Spanish high-speed network AVE.
 The Madrid–Valladolid high-speed rail line was inaugurated on 22 December 2007.
 The line links both cities, crossing the Sierra de Guadarrama through the namesake tunnel, the fourth longest train tunnel in Europe.
 Valladolid will become the hub for all AVE lines connecting the north and north-west of Spain with the rest of the country.
-Trainsets used on this line include S-114 (max speed 250 km/h (155 mph)), S-130 (Patito, max speed 250 km/h (155 mph)) and the S102 (Pato, max speed 320 km/h or 199 mph).
+Trainsets used on this line include S-114 (max speed 250 km/h), S-130 (Patito, max speed 250 km/h) and the S102 (Pato, max speed 320 km/h or 199 mph).
 This line connects the city with Madrid, which can be reached in 56 minutes.

 Roads

 Several highways connect the city to the rest of the country.

 Airport

 The airport serving the city is not located within the municipal limits, but in Villanubla.
 The airport has connections to Barcelona, Málaga, and the Canary Islands.